2013 KNVB Cup final

-The 2013 KNVB Cup Final was a football match between AZ and PSV Eindhoven that took place on 9 May 2013 at De Kuip, Rotterdam.
+The 2013 KNVB Cup final was a football match between AZ and PSV Eindhoven that took place on 9 May 2013 at De Kuip, Rotterdam.
 It was the final match of the 2012–13 KNVB Cup competition and the 95th Dutch Cup Final.

-AZ won the match 2–1 to defeat the defending champions from the previous season to earn their 5th and most recent KNVB Cup trophy.
+AZ won the match 2–1 to defeat the defending champions from the previous season to earn their 4th KNVB Cup trophy.